 Criminal Investigation Program - A program that serves the American public by investigating potential criminal violations of the Internal Revenue Code and related financial crimes in a manner that fosters confidence in the tax system and compliance with the law.

-Deficiency - The amount of taxes the IRS determines you owe after an audit or examination of your tax return(s).
+Deficiency - The amount of additional tax the IRS determines an individual owes following an audit or examination of the individual's tax return(s).

-Defined Contribution Retirement Plan - A retirement plan that provides an individual account for each participant and that bases benefits solely on amounts contributed to the participant’s account and any earnings on these contributions.
+Defined Contribution Retirement Plan - A type of retirement plan that provides an individual account for each participant, and bases benefits solely on amounts contributed to the participant’s account and any earnings on these contributions.
 Types of defined contribution plans include profit sharing, stock bonus, money purchases, target benefit, leveraged employee stock ownership plan, and non-leveraged employee stock ownership plan.

 Dependent - A qualifying child or qualifying relative, other than the taxpayer or spouse, who entitles the taxpayer to claim certain tax credits (e.g., the Child Tax Credit and the Credit for Other Dependents).

-Depreciation - An annual deduction that allows you to recover the cost of your business or investment property over a certain number of years.
-Depreciation starts when you first use the property in your business or first use the property to produce income.
-It ends when you either: (a) take the property out of service; (b) deduct all your depreciable cost or basis; or (c) no longer use the property in your business or to produce income.
+Depreciation - The gradual decrease in value of certain business property for which businesses may write-off as an expense and claim a deduction.
+The depreciation deduction allows businesses to recover the cost of business or investment property over a certain number of years.
+Depreciation starts when the property is first used in the business or first used to produce income.
+Depreciation ends when you either: (a) take the property out of service; (b) deduct all your depreciable cost or basis; or (c) no longer use the property in your business or to produce income.

 Disaster Loss - A tax deduction that may be claimed by those who suffered the loss or damage of property as a result of a federally declared disaster.